tmcoakley/pueo-utils/pueo-squashfs/README.md

-If you want to change things in /usr/local easily, you can move /usr/local/boot.sh to /usr/local/boot.sh.tmp and restart pueo_squashfs, which will prevent the boot process from running and you can make changes to /usr/local freely.
+If you want to change things in /usr/local easily, you can move /usr/local/boot.sh to /usr/local/boot.sh.tmp and restart pueo-squashfs, which will prevent the boot process from running and you can make changes to /usr/local freely.
 Then move it back to boot.sh and restart it again, and it will launch.

 If you want to reset /usr/local to the qspifs state:
-1. stop pueo_squashfs
+1. stop pueo-squashfs
 2. either ``rm -rf /tmp/pueo`` or ``rm -rf /tmp/pueo/pueo_sqfs_working/*``